Guitar Build Process

 Sanding profiles into braces

-Rough-in the profile with belt sander
+Rough-in the profile with (bandsaw?) and belt sander

 Use a holding jig to avoid stressing fingers